Top Opendoor Competitors: What's the Best Buyer for Your Home?

 • Vetted buyers

 Getting multiple offers increases competition for your home and gives you a better chance at making the most on your sale.
-You can also explore a 7-day MLS listing advertising your house as-is and targeting cash offers.
-The increased exposure from the MLS could result in a much higher payout than a typical cash offer, without the hassle or commitment of a typical listing.
+You also have the option to consult with a realtor from Clever's 5-star rated agent network to see how offers compare to your home's potential market value — all with no added fees or obligation to sign a listing agreement.
+The increased exposure and professional guidance could result in a much higher payout than a typical cash offer, without the hassle or lengthy commitment of a traditional home sale.

 To get started with Clever Offers, you submit a quick form with details about your home.
 Then, let Clever's team find the best cash offer options available in your area.